qile2000/LAMDA-TALENT/readme.md

 TALENT integrates an extensive array of 20+ deep learning architectures for tabular data, including but not limited to:

-- **MLP**: A multi-layer neural network, which is implemented according to [RTDL](https://arxiv.org/abs/2106.11959).
+1. **MLP**: A multi-layer neural network, which is implemented according to [RTDL](https://arxiv.org/abs/2106.11959).
-- **ResNet**: A DNN that uses skip connections across many layers, which is implemented according to [RTDL](https://arxiv.org/abs/2106.11959).
+2. **ResNet**: A DNN that uses skip connections across many layers, which is implemented according to [RTDL](https://arxiv.org/abs/2106.11959).
-- **[SNN](https://arxiv.org/abs/1706.02515)**: An MLP-like architecture utilizing the SELU activation, which facilitates the training of deeper neural networks.
+3. **[SNN](https://arxiv.org/abs/1706.02515)**: An MLP-like architecture utilizing the SELU activation, which facilitates the training of deeper neural networks.
-- **[DANets](https://arxiv.org/abs/2112.02962)**: A neural network designed to enhance tabular data processing by grouping correlated features and reducing computational complexity.
+4. **[DANets](https://arxiv.org/abs/2112.02962)**: A neural network designed to enhance tabular data processing by grouping correlated features and reducing computational complexity.
-- **[TabCaps](https://openreview.net/pdf?id=OgbtSLESnI)**: A capsule network that encapsulates all feature values of a record into vectorial features.
+5. **[TabCaps](https://openreview.net/pdf?id=OgbtSLESnI)**: A capsule network that encapsulates all feature values of a record into vectorial features.
-- **[DCNv2](https://arxiv.org/abs/2008.13535)**: Consists of an MLP-like module combined with a feature crossing module, which includes both linear layers and multiplications.
+6. **[DCNv2](https://arxiv.org/abs/2008.13535)**: Consists of an MLP-like module combined with a feature crossing module, which includes both linear layers and multiplications.
-- **[NODE](https://arxiv.org/abs/1909.06312)**: A tree-mimic method that generalizes oblivious decision trees, combining gradient-based optimization with hierarchical representation learning.
+7. **[NODE](https://arxiv.org/abs/1909.06312)**: A tree-mimic method that generalizes oblivious decision trees, combining gradient-based optimization with hierarchical representation learning.
-- **[GrowNet](https://arxiv.org/abs/2002.07971)**: A gradient boosting framework that uses shallow neural networks as weak learners.
+8. **[GrowNet](https://arxiv.org/abs/2002.07971)**: A gradient boosting framework that uses shallow neural networks as weak learners.
-- **[TabNet](https://arxiv.org/abs/1908.07442)**: A tree-mimic method using sequential attention for feature selection, offering interpretability and self-supervised learning capabilities.
+9. **[TabNet](https://arxiv.org/abs/1908.07442)**: A tree-mimic method using sequential attention for feature selection, offering interpretability and self-supervised learning capabilities.
-- **[TabR](https://arxiv.org/abs/2307.14338)**: A deep learning model that integrates a KNN component to enhance tabular data predictions through an efficient attention-like mechanism.
+10. **[TabR](https://arxiv.org/abs/2307.14338)**: A deep learning model that integrates a KNN component to enhance tabular data predictions through an efficient attention-like mechanism.
-- **[ModernNCA](https://arxiv.org/abs/2407.03257)**: A deep tabular model inspired by traditional Neighbor Component Analysis, which makes predictions based on the relationships with neighbors in a learned embedding space.
+11. **[ModernNCA](https://arxiv.org/abs/2407.03257)**: A deep tabular model inspired by traditional Neighbor Component Analysis, which makes predictions based on the relationships with neighbors in a learned embedding space.
-- **[DNNR](https://arxiv.org/abs/2205.08434)**: Enhances KNN by using local gradients and Taylor approximations for more accurate and interpretable predictions.
+12. **[DNNR](https://arxiv.org/abs/2205.08434)**: Enhances KNN by using local gradients and Taylor approximations for more accurate and interpretable predictions.
-- **[AutoInt](https://arxiv.org/abs/1810.11921)**: A token-based method that uses a multi-head self-attentive neural network to automatically learn high-order feature interactions.
+13. **[AutoInt](https://arxiv.org/abs/1810.11921)**: A token-based method that uses a multi-head self-attentive neural network to automatically learn high-order feature interactions.
-- **[Saint](https://arxiv.org/abs/2106.01342)**: A token-based method that leverages row and column attention mechanisms for tabular data.
+14. **[Saint](https://arxiv.org/abs/2106.01342)**: A token-based method that leverages row and column attention mechanisms for tabular data.
-- **[TabTransformer](https://arxiv.org/abs/2012.06678)**: A token-based method that enhances tabular data modeling by transforming categorical features into contextual embeddings.
+15. **[TabTransformer](https://arxiv.org/abs/2012.06678)**: A token-based method that enhances tabular data modeling by transforming categorical features into contextual embeddings.
-- **[FT-Transformer](https://arxiv.org/abs/2106.11959)**: A token-based method which transforms features to embeddings and applies a series of attention-based transformations to the embeddings.
+16. **[FT-Transformer](https://arxiv.org/abs/2106.11959)**: A token-based method which transforms features to embeddings and applies a series of attention-based transformations to the embeddings.
-- **[TANGOS](https://openreview.net/pdf?id=n6H86gW8u0d)**: A regularization-based method for tabular data that uses gradient attributions to encourage neuron specialization and orthogonalization.
+17. **[TANGOS](https://openreview.net/pdf?id=n6H86gW8u0d)**: A regularization-based method for tabular data that uses gradient attributions to encourage neuron specialization and orthogonalization.
-- **[SwitchTab](https://arxiv.org/abs/2401.02013)**: A self-supervised method tailored for tabular data that improves representation learning through an asymmetric encoder-decoder framework.
+18. **[SwitchTab](https://arxiv.org/abs/2401.02013)**: A self-supervised method tailored for tabular data that improves representation learning through an asymmetric encoder-decoder framework.
 Following the original paper, our toolkit uses a supervised learning form, optimizing both reconstruction and supervised loss in each epoch.
-- **[PTaRL](https://openreview.net/pdf?id=G32oY4Vnm8)**: A regularization-based framework that enhances prediction by constructing and projecting into a prototype-based space.
+19. **[PTaRL](https://openreview.net/pdf?id=G32oY4Vnm8)**: A regularization-based framework that enhances prediction by constructing and projecting into a prototype-based space.
-- **[TabPFN](https://arxiv.org/abs/2207.01848)**: A general model which involves the use of pre-trained deep neural networks that can be directly applied to any tabular task.
+20. **[TabPFN](https://arxiv.org/abs/2207.01848)**: A general model which involves the use of pre-trained deep neural networks that can be directly applied to any tabular task.
-- **[HyperFast](https://arxiv.org/abs/2402.14335)**: A meta-trained hypernetwork that generates task-specific neural networks for instant classification of tabular data.
+21. **[HyperFast](https://arxiv.org/abs/2402.14335)**: A meta-trained hypernetwork that generates task-specific neural networks for instant classification of tabular data.
-- **[TabPTM](https://arxiv.org/abs/2311.00055)**: A general method for tabular data that standardizes heterogeneous datasets using meta-representations, allowing a pre-trained model to generalize to unseen datasets without additional training.
+22. **[TabPTM](https://arxiv.org/abs/2311.00055)**: A general method for tabular data that standardizes heterogeneous datasets using meta-representations, allowing a pre-trained model to generalize to unseen datasets without additional training.
-- **[BiSHop](https://arxiv.org/abs/2404.03830)**: An end-to-end framework for deep tabular learning which leverages a sparse Hopfield model with adaptable sparsity, enhanced by column-wise and row-wise modules.
+23. **[BiSHop](https://arxiv.org/abs/2404.03830)**: An end-to-end framework for deep tabular learning which leverages a sparse Hopfield model with adaptable sparsity, enhanced by column-wise and row-wise modules.
-- **[ProtoGate](https://arxiv.org/abs/2306.12330)**: A prototype-based model for feature selection in HDLSS biomedical data that adapts global and local feature selection to enhance prediction accuracy and interpretability, addressing co-adaptation issues through a non-parametric prototype-based mechanism.
+24. **[ProtoGate](https://arxiv.org/abs/2306.12330)**: A prototype-based model for feature selection in HDLSS biomedical data that adapts global and local feature selection to enhance prediction accuracy and interpretability, addressing co-adaptation issues through a non-parametric prototype-based mechanism.
-- **[RealMLP](https://arxiv.org/abs/2407.04491)**: An improved multilayer perceptron (MLP).
+25. **[RealMLP](https://arxiv.org/abs/2407.04491)**: An improved multilayer perceptron (MLP).
-- **[MLP_PLR](https://arxiv.org/abs/2203.05556)**: An improved multilayer perceptron (MLP), which utilizes periodic activations.
+26. **[MLP_PLR](https://arxiv.org/abs/2203.05556)**: An improved multilayer perceptron (MLP), which utilizes periodic activations.
-- **[Excelformer](https://arxiv.org/abs/2301.02819)**: A deep learning model for tabular data prediction, featuring a semi-permeable attention module to address rotational invariance, tailored data augmentation, and an attentive feedforward network, making it a reliable solution across diverse datasets.
+27. **[Excelformer](https://arxiv.org/abs/2301.02819)**: A deep learning model for tabular data prediction, featuring a semi-permeable attention module to address rotational invariance, tailored data augmentation, and an attentive feedforward network, making it a reliable solution across diverse datasets.
-- **[GRANDE](https://arxiv.org/abs/2309.17130)**: A tree-mimic method for learning hard, axis-aligned decision tree ensembles using end-to-end gradient descent.
+28. **[GRANDE](https://arxiv.org/abs/2309.17130)**: A tree-mimic method for learning hard, axis-aligned decision tree ensembles using end-to-end gradient descent.
-- **[AMFormer](https://arxiv.org/abs/2402.02334)**: A token-based method which improves the transformer architecture for tabular data by incorporating parallel addition and multiplication attention mechanisms, utilizing prompt tokens to constrain feature interactions.
+29. **[AMFormer](https://arxiv.org/abs/2402.02334)**: A token-based method which improves the transformer architecture for tabular data by incorporating parallel addition and multiplication attention mechanisms, utilizing prompt tokens to constrain feature interactions.
+30. **[Trompt](https://arxiv.org/abs/2305.18446)**: A prompt-based deep neural network for tabular data that separates learning into intrinsic column features and sample-specific feature importance

 ## ☄️ How to Use TALENT